Software-defined radio: KiwiSDR

+OpenWebRX, an open-source software project, provides access to VHF and UHF spectrum as well.

 Other applications

 On account of its increasing accessibility, with lower cost hardware, more software tools and documentation, the applications of SDR have expanded past their primary and historic use cases.
 SDR is now being used in areas such as wildlife tracking, radio astronomy, medical imaging research, and art.